Case Study

 • modeling BCUs as tradable digital assets

-• ensuring traceability and auditability
+• ensuring traceability, auditability, and retirement integrity

-• preventing double counting of emissions benefits
+• preventing double counting of environmental claims

-• balancing correctness versus usability
+• balancing domain correctness with usability for non-expert users

 Key decision